 - Web addresses/URLs for the promotion or T&Cs – click in your browser address bar to select the web address and copy it.
 To find the link to a tweet or Facebook post click the ‘timestamp’ under the post (eg. 4 hrs or Oct 24) to open in a new window, then copy the link from your browser bar.

-- Screenshots – take screenshots of promotional material and T&Cs in case the promoter changes the information on their website or social media pages.
+- Screenshots – take screenshots of promotional material, social posts and T&Cs in case the promoter changes the information on their website or social media pages.

 - Text – copy and paste the original details/T&Cs of the promotion into a text file and save it.

 It’s a good idea to type up your complaint details in a Notes app, Google Doc or Word doc first – then copy and paste into the ASA form.

 Then, go to the Make a Complaint page at www.asa.org.uk and click Continue to submit your complaint.